Former Police & Prosecutors who now help citizens fight their Ventura County DUI Cases

-If you decide to take you case to trial, you will be assigned a particular courtroom once you announce ready for trial and they have a courtroom available.
-Each defendant has a "speedy trial right" meaning the trial must begin by a certain date.
+If you decide to take your case to trial, you will be assigned a particular courtroom once you announce you are ready for trial and they have a courtroom available.
+Each defendant has a "speedy trial right," meaning the trial must begin by a certain date.
 If the D.A. is not ready to proceed by that date, or no courtroom is available to accommodate the case, it may get dismissed altogether before a trial even starts.

-If you or your lawyer contacts the DMV within 10 days of the DUI arrest to request a hearing, one will be set at the Oxnard Driver Safety Office.
+If you or your lawyer contacts the DMV within ten days of the DUI arrest to request a hearing, one will be set at the Oxnard Driver Safety Office.
 The hearing may get set months away.
-If you also request a "stay of suspension," no drivers license suspension will be imposed until the outcome of the hearing is determined.
+If you also request a "stay of suspension," no driver's license suspension will be imposed until the outcome of the hearing is determined.

-The lack of Ventura County plea bargaining is bad insofar as you don't get the opportunity to have the DUI charges reduced to something with lesser ramifications.
-But the policy is good in that Ventura prosecutors are sometimes willing to dismiss a DUI case altogether...if they can be convinced that deficiencies in the evidence make it unlikely that a jury trial will result in conviction.
+The lack of Ventura County plea bargaining is bad insofar as you do not get the opportunity to have the DUI charges reduced to something with lesser ramifications.
+But the policy is good in that Ventura prosecutors are sometimes willing to dismiss a DUI case altogether -- if they can be convinced that deficiencies in the evidence make it unlikely that a jury trial will result in a conviction.

 A good Ventura County DUI defense attorney will therefore scrutinize every aspect of the case.
 Invariably we find problems in the evidence and DUI defenses that we can take advantage of in negotiating with the prosecutor.
 If negotiations fail, we can draw on this preparation and take the case to jury trial.
 If the jury returns a "not guilty" verdict, the case is dismissed.

-- A minimum 48 hours Ventura County Jail1 or 5 days Work Release2
+- A minimum 48 hours in Ventura County Jail1 or Five days of Work Release2

-On a second time Ventura DUI, the court imposes sentencing of 5 years probation, 30 days Ventura County Jail or work furlough4, and an 18-month DUI school.
+On a second-time Ventura DUI, the court imposes sentencing of five years probation, 30 days of Ventura County Jail or work furlough4, and an 18-month DUI school.
 On a third offense, the jail sentence is a minimum 120 days.

 Ventura County operates its own DUI schools with locations in Oxnard, Thousand Oaks, and Simi Valley.
-A person convicted of DUI in the County must contact the Alcohol coordinator at (805) 981-9210 within 5 days of sentencing to enroll.
-Depending on the number of prior DUI convictions, BAC level and other facts, Ventura County DUI school can last from 3 months to 18 months and can cost from $780 to nearly $2500.
+A person convicted of DUI in the County must contact the Alcohol Coordinator at (805) 981-9210 within five days of sentencing to enroll.
+Depending on the number of prior DUI convictions, BAC level, and other facts, Ventura County DUI school can last from three months to 18 months and can cost from $780 to nearly $2500.

 1If there is a Ventura County Jail sentence, the person generally must surrender within a month of the DUI sentencing date.
 If the person lives outside of Ventura County, it can often be arranged for him/her to serve the jail time at another local custody facility.

-2Work release may be denied if the person's BAC comes back .15 or greater, or the person causes an accident in which someone is injured.
-If work release is granted, the person must go to Room 205 of the Ventura Hall of Justice and enroll within 5 days of the DUI sentencing.
-The County will charge a $148 enrollment fee and daily administrative fee of $36.
+2Work release may be denied if the person's BAC comes back 0.15% or greater, or the person causes an accident in which someone is injured.
+If work release is granted, the person must go to Room 205 of the Ventura Hall of Justice and enroll within five days of the DUI sentencing.
+The County will charge a $148 enrollment fee and a daily administrative fee of $36.

-3The Ventura County probation Department is located in Room A of the Hall of Justice.
-You must enroll within 5 days of DUI sentencing.
+3The Ventura County Probation Department is located in Room A of the Hall of Justice.
+You must enroll within five days of DUI sentencing.
 Even in misdemeanor DUI cases, the probation is considered "formal probation."
 However, most of the reporting is done through written forms as opposed to live meetings with a probation officer.

 4Under the work furlough program, you spend your nights in the Ventura County Jail and are released during the day to attend work.
 The program allows inmates to keep their jobs while serving out their jail sentences.